-Digital agriculture is Ag done differently.
+Digital agriculture is ag done differently.
 What does that mean?

-If you plan to do a PhD in plant sciences, synthetic biology, biochemistry, ecology, environmental studies, robotics, AI, machine learning, data modelling, remote sensor technology, or any other field based at CoS or CECS, this Award may be available to you.
+If you plan to do a PhD in plant sciences, synthetic biology, biochemistry, ecology, environmental studies, robotics, AI, machine learning, data modelling, remote sensor technology, or any other field based at CoS or CECS, this Award may be suitable.

-Research Support Allowance (with approval) $5,000 to fund incidentals including professional development and research-related travel
+Research Support Allowance (with approval) $5,000 to fund incidentals including professional development and research-related travel.

 How to apply